-This reevaluation of need is conducted annually, which is referred to as the continued need review (CNR).
+An annual SRF is not completed.
+The ongoing LOC is established through an annual assessment of need.
+The assessment has logic to evaluate the waiver participant level of care through entries of medical, functional, behavioral, and psychosocial conditions.
+A reevaluation of need is conducted annually, which is referred to as the continued need review (CNR).
 The annual reevaluation is conducted each year in the month the waiver participant was initially approved to participate in this HCBS program.
-The CAP Business system is primarily responsible to notify all parties of the annual review to ensure the timely reevaluation of level of care.
+The CAP Business system is primarily responsible to notify all individuals parties of the annual review to ensure the timely reevaluation of level of care.
 Two months prior to the anniversary date of each waiver participant's level of care determination, the CAP Business system, releases the CNR paperwork to the assigned assessment entity to initiate the revaluation of level of care and needs.
 The reevaluation must be completed by the last day of the month in which the anniversary occurs to maintain continuous eligibility for level of care.